NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 ## 😈 SECURITY 👻
 ## CONSIDERATIONS?

 Aren't there securiy considerations with arbitary compile-time code execution?
 And to that I say:

 ---
-# RATIONAL REBUTTAL:
+ ---